Animiral/go-strength-model/README.md

 3. Precompute the initial positions of the problem SGFs into board strings for `genboard`.
 The script that does this is `python/trickboards.py` in this repository.
 Example usage: `python3 python/trickboards.py extract trickplay`.
 4. Feed all the boards into `genboard_run.py`.
 The completed board files must follow a naming convention for the next step.
 See below for command.
 5. Combine the generated boards with the original SGFs to get success and failure variation SGFs.
 Example usage: `python3 python/trickboards.py merge trickplay`.
 5. Extract move features for the black moves in the success and failure variations.
+See below for command.
 6. Run the strength model on the move features for every problem.
+See below.

 The commands to generate all the completed boards (step 4) follow this template: